MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-miniport-drivers-to-netadaptercx.md

 You'll call the methods equivalent to [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) when you're starting your net adapter, but before you call [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadapterstart).
 However, instead of calling one routine with a generic [**NDIS_MINIPORT_ADAPTER_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff565920) structure, the client driver calls different functions to set different types of capabilities.

-For info on the callbacks you'll need to provide and when to start a net adapter, see [Device initialization](device-initialization.md).
+For info on the callbacks you'll need to provide and when to start a net adapter, see [Device and adapter initialization](device-and-adapter-initialization.md).

 ## Creating queues to manage control requests